 - 70. One important factor that seemed to me to be overlooked in this discussion is the reality (existing environment) of the Countdown supermarket with its large, mainstreet facing car park and, now, an open bus terminus mid-block along the main street in the very area that is "supposed" to have continuous retail frontages.
 While the Countdown is not "in" Market Square, it precludes any street frontage retail and will clearly dominate the immediate hinterland, and is not a temporary activity that might relocate to enable the envisaged street-front retail in the near future. - 71.
 Furthermore, none of the relevant witnesses discussed the important threshold difference between being inconsistent with as opposed to being contrary to the objectives and policies and neither Mr Coles nor Mr Covic explained specifically how they have made that particular distinction and drawn that conclusion.
-For example, and I use this simply for illustrative purposes, Mr Covic when concluding his discussion about objective 9.3.1 Minimise Conflict13, states that: "I consider that the proposal is not consistent with, and therefore contrary to Objective 9.3.1 and relevant policies."
-However, not being consistent with does not lead one straight to being contrary.
-Clearly there is a degree of inconsistency with the objectives and policies but the significance of that is at issue.
-Does it reach the level of repugnance or abhorrence that caselaw requires?
+For example, and I use this simply for illustrative purposes, Mr Covic when concluding his discussion about objective 9.3.1 Minimise Conflict, states that: "I consider that the proposal is not consistent with, and therefore contrary to Objective 9.3.1 and relevant policies."
+However, not being consistent with does not lead one straight to being

-13 S42A Report, page 53.
+&lt;sup>13 S42A Report, page 53.